ruslanmv/ruslanmv.github.io/_posts/2021-02-14-Data-Pipeline-with-Airflow.md

-4. Create a virtual environment using coda (or any other tool).
+4  - Create a virtual environment using coda (or any other tool).
 Install Python 3.7 in your virtual environment.
 I’m going to call the environment airflow-tutorial.( with Python 3.8 + the current script of docker-compose.yml doesnt work.  )

 ```
 conda create --name airflow-pipeline python=3.7
 ```

-5. Activate the virtual environment
+5 -  Activate the virtual environment

 ```
 conda activate airflow-pipeline
 ```

-6. Print the absolute path to your working directory by typing pwd.
+6 - Print the absolute path to your working directory by typing pwd.

 I get `/Users/ruslan/Documents/Data-Pipeline-with-Airflow` but you might get something different.
 Copy this path

-7. Set the path as the AIRFLOW_HOME environment variable.
+7 - Set the path as the AIRFLOW_HOME environment variable.
 Note that you have to do this every time you open a new Terminal window and wish to use the Airflow CLI.
 Alternatively, you can set a permanent environment variable in your bash_profile.

 ```
 export AIRFLOW_HOME=/Users/ruslan/Documents/Data-Pipeline-with-Airflow
 ```

-8. Start Airflow container
+8-Start Airflow container

 Everything is configured in the docker-compose.yml file.
 If you are satisfied with the default configurations you can just start the containers.